godotengine/godot-mono-builds/README.md

 These scripts are based on the Mono [sdks](https://github.com/mono/mono/tree/master/sdks) makefiles, with some changes to work well with Godot.
 Some platforms or targets depend on files from the `sdks` directory in the Mono source repository.
 This directory may be missing from tarballs.
 If that's the case, cloning the git repository may be needed.
 [This table](https://www.mono-project.com/docs/about-mono/versioning/#mono-source-versioning) can be used to determine the branch for a specific version of Mono.

+Some patches need to be applied to the Mono sources before building.
+This can be done by running `python ./patch_mono.py`.

 Run `python SCRIPT.py --help` for the full list of command line options.

 By default, the scripts will install the resulting files to `$HOME/mono-installs`.